Find Affordable College Courses

 Providence, RI

 Our 2023 rankings named Brown University the best value school in the New England Region for public policy students working on their bachelor’s degree.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+Brown is a large private not-for-profit school located in the midsize city of Providence.

-Out-of-state tuition fees for undergraduate students at Brown are $62,304 per year.
+The average tuition and fees for an out-of-state undergraduate student at Brown are $62,304 a year.

-Read full report on Public Policy at Brown University
+Full Public Policy at Brown University Report

 #2